 function.
 End-to-end (E2E) SFC OAM has the Classifier as the

-ingress, and SFF3 - as its egress.
+ingress and SFF3 as its egress.
 Segment SFC OAM is between two

 elements that are part of the same SFP.
 Following are the

 requirements for an FM SFC OAM, whether with the E2E or segment